shiplet/experiments/README.md

 ## Array Dupe Comparisons

-This is meant to show the performance differences between three main methods of deepcopying arrays:
+This is meant to show the performance differences between three methods of deepcopying arrays:

 - `Array.prototype.slice`
 - `Array.from`